-- Standard UK continues to evaluate business risks and opportunities associated with climate change and environmental impact, and actively promotes positive environmental practices.
+Standard UK continues to evaluate business risks and opportunities associated with climate change and environmental impact, and actively promotes positive environmental practices.
 Standard UK requires its members to comply with all relevant environmental regulations, standards and laws, and supports them in developing and maintaining best practice in their operating procedures and practices to minimise the impact of their businesses on the environment.
-The managers have taken steps to reduce their carbon footprint through their energy management policy and by promoting and building awareness of environmental responsibility amongst employees. - Standard UK is a member of the International Group of P&I Clubs ("the IG") and is represented in various subcommittees and working groups within the IG.
-Standard UK collaborates with the other IG clubs across a range of industry issues through these bodies for the benefit of members generally. - Standard UK has no employees or property and so the emissions of Standard UK are below 40,000kw
+The managers have taken steps to reduce their carbon footprint through their energy management policy and by promoting and building awareness of environmental responsibility amongst employees.

+- Standard UK is a member of the International Group of P&I Clubs ("the IG") and is represented in various subcommittees and working groups within the IG.
+Standard UK collaborates with the other IG clubs across a range of industry issues through these bodies for the benefit of members generally. - Standard UK has only two employees and Standard Club Management (UK) Limited is responsible for the property usage so the emissions of Standard UK are below 40,000kw.